3dd13/sawtooth-sdk-ruby/README.md

 # Sawtooth::Sdk

-This repo is WIP. this gem has not been published to rubygem.org
+This repo is WIP. this gem has not been published to rubygem.org.

 Sawtooth SDK for ruby.

+Currently targeting Sawtooth 1.1.0 SDK API.

+Targets:

 - [x] signing
 - [ ] protobuf